shanfl/pthread_guide/txt.md

 A few notes should be mentioned about this program:

 - Note that the main program is also a thread, so it executes the do_loop() function in parallel to the thread it creates.
-- pthread_create() gets 4 parameters.
+- **pthread_create**() gets 4 parameters.
 The first parameter is used by pthread_create() to supply the program with information about the thread.
 The second parameter is used to set some attributes for the new thread.
-In our case we supplied a NULL pointer to tell pthread_create() to use the default values.
+In our case we supplied a NULL pointer to tell **pthread_create()** to use the default values.
 The third parameter is the name of the function that the thread will start executing.
 The forth parameter is an argument to pass to this function.
-Note the cast to a 'void*'.
+Note the cast to a '**void***'.
 It is not required by ANSI-C syntax, but is placed here for clarification.
 - The delay loop inside the function is used only to demonstrate that the threads are executing in parallel.
 Use a larger delay value if your CPU runs too fast, and you see all the printouts of one thread before the other.
-- The call to pthread_exit() Causes the current thread to exit and free any thread-specific resources it is taking.
+- The call to **pthread_exit()** Causes the current thread to exit and free any thread-specific resources it is taking.
 There is no need to use this call at the end of the thread's top function, since when it returns, the thread would exit automatically anyway.
 This function is useful if we want to exit a thread in the middle of its execution.

 In order to compile a multi-threaded program using gcc, we need to link it with the pthreads library.
 Assuming you have this library already installed on your system, here is how to compile our first program:

 `gcc pthread_create.c -o pthread_create -lpthread `

-The source code for this program may be found in the [pthread_create.c](http://) file.
+The source code for this program may be found in the [pthread_create.c](file://) file.

 ####Synchronizing Threads With Mutexes
 One of the basic problems when running several threads that use the same memory space, is making sure they don't "step on each other's toes".
 By this we refer to the problem of using a data structure from two different threads.

 For instance, consider the case where two threads try to update two variables.
 One tries to set both to 0, and the other tries to set both to 1.
 If both threads would try to do that at the same time, we might get with a situation where one variable contains 1, and one contains 0.
 This is because a context-switch (we already know what this is by now, right?) might occur after the first tread zeroed out the first variable, then the second thread would set both variables to 1, and when the first thread resumes operation, it will zero out the second variable, thus getting the first variable set to '1', and the second set to '0'.

-######What Is A Mutex?
+#####What Is A Mutex?
 A basic mechanism supplied by the pthreads library to solve this problem, is called a mutex.
 A mutex is a lock that guarantees three things:

 - Atomicity - Locking a mutex is an atomic operation, meaning that the operating system (or threads library) assures you that if you locked a mutex, no other thread succeeded in locking this mutex at the same time.